valerio-bozzolan/Wikimedia-Valerio-Bozzolan-bot-tasks/2018-02-italian-parks/README.md

     } ORDER BY ?code
     ```

-* [data/italian-parks-data.ods](data/italian-parks-data.ods) available under public domain
+* [data/italian-parks-data.csv](data/italian-parks-data.csv) and [data/italian-parks-data.ods](data/italian-parks-data.ods) available under public domain
     * retrieved from the Ministry of the Environment (Italy) <http://www.minambiente.it>